 La Palma de Bellafilla

-The Gothic Quarter is recovering to become again what it was, the gastronomic center of a Barcelona that once had, once, its physical and symbolic center, and therefore gastronomic, in this neighborhood.
-Tourism has taken away this position but places like La Sosenga a few months ago and now La Palma de Bellafilla, a place that is, right now, one of the best Catalan food restaurants in Barcelona.
+The Gothic Quarter is regaining its footing to return to what it once was: the gastronomic heart of a Barcelona that once had its physical and symbolic—and therefore gastronomic—center in this neighborhood.
+Tourism has taken that spot away, but places like La Sosenga a few months ago and now La Palma de Bellafilla—a spot that is, right now, one of the best Catalan restaurants in Barcelona — are changing that.

-It is because it does very well something that seems very simple but is very difficult: to recover the traditional Catalan recipes.
-But not the one that everyone recovers, the combo croquette, cap i pota and cannelloni, but the one that calls for research: from cervellets de xai a la romana, sardines with grapes that make us remember with nostalgia, stews like chickpeas with clams or the dessert Pijama, a historical Catalan dessert that unites five elements (cream, custard, peach, ice cream …) and that here are made by hand one by one, from ice cream to neula.
-Rarely is it worth visiting a restaurant just for a dessert, but here it is.
+It is so because it excels at something that seems simple but is actually very difficult: reviving traditional Catalan cuisine.
+But not the kind everyone else revives—the croquette, cap i pota, and cannelloni combo—but the kind that requires research: from Roman-style lamb brains to sardines with grapes that evoke nostalgia, stews like chickpeas with clams, or the Pijama dessert— a historic Catalan dessert that combines five elements (cream, flan, peach, ice cream…) and which they make by hand here, one by one, from the ice cream to the neula.
+It’s rarely worth visiting a restaurant just for dessert, but here it is.

-The whole menu is tempting, so going to the Gòtic district to get lost in its alleys and find La Palma is once again synonymous with eating well in the center.
-If there is no room, you can go to Bodega La Palma, a historic neighboring winery that also cooks very well and has been responsible for taking the place where the legendary Bar del Pla was to turn it into La Palma by the hand of Jordi Parramon, a historic chef in Catalonia who is, as I said, living history of food in our country.
-A luxury place.
+The entire menu is tempting, so heading to the Gothic Quarter to get lost in its alleys and discover La Palma is once again synonymous with dining well in the city center.
+If there’s no room, you can head to Bodega La Palma, a historic neighboring wine bar that also cooks very well and which took over the space where the legendary Bar del Pla used to be, transforming it into La Palma under the guidance of Jordi Parramon, a legendary chef in Catalonia who is, as mentioned, living history of food in our country.
+A truly special place.

 📍C/ de Bellafila, 5, Ciutat Vella, 08002 Barcelona